Yomguithereal/clj-fuzzy/_includes/index.md

 # clj-fuzzy
 clj-fuzzy is a native Clojure library providing a collection of famous algorithms dealing with fuzzy strings and phonetics.

-It can be used in Clojure, ClojureScript, Client-side JavaScript and Node.js.
+It can be used in Clojure, ClojureScript, client-side JavaScript and Node.js.

 ---